yeti-platform/yeti/README.md

 * Launch the webserver from the `malcom` directory using `./malcom.py`.
 Check `./malcom.py --help` for listen interface and ports.
   * For starters, you can copy the `malcom.conf.example` file to `malcom.conf` and run `./malcom.py -c malcom.conf`

+### Configuration

+#### Database

+By default, Malcom will try to connect to a local mongodb instance and crete its own database, named malcom.
+If its ok for you, you don't need to read this nd should pass to the next step.
+Otherwise, you need to edit the `database` section of your `malcom.conf` file.

+##### Set an other name for your Malcom database

+By default, Malcom will use a database named `malcom`.
+If you don't want this, just edit the `malcom.conf` file and set the `name` directive from the `database` section to your liking.

+        [database]
+        ...
+        name = my_malcom_database
+        ...

+##### Remote database(s)

+By default, Malcom will try to connect to localhost but your database may be on another server.
+Just set the `hosts` directive.
+You may use hostnames or IPv4/v6 addresses (just keep in mind to enclose your IPv6 addresses between '[' and ']', like **[::1]**).

+If your mongod is a standalone database my.mongo.server, just set:

+        [database]
+        ...
+        hosts = my.mongo.server
+        ...

+You may also listen on some non-standard port.
+Just add it after the name/address of your server, separated with a "**:**"

+        [database]
+        ...
+        hosts = localhost:27008
+        ...

+And if your using a ReplicaSet regrouping my.mongo1.server and my.mongo2.server, just set:

+        [database]
+        ...
+        hosts = my.mongo1.server,my.mongo2.server
+        ...

+##### Use authentication

+You may have configured your mongod instances to enforce authenticated connections.
+In that case, you have to set the username the driver will have to use to connect to your mongod instance.
+To do this, just add a `username` directive to the `database` section in the `malcom.conf` file.
+You may also set the password with the `password` directive.
+If the user does not have a password, just ignore (i.e. comment) the `password` directive.

+        [database]
+        ...
+        username = my_user
+        password = change_me
+        ...

+If the user is not linked to the malcom database but to another one (for example the `admin` database for a admin user), you will have to set the `authentication_database` directive with the name of that database.

+        [database]
+        ...
+        authentication_database = some_other_database
+        ...

+##### Case of a replica set

+When using a replica set, you may need to ensure you are connected to the right one.
+For that, just add the `replset` directive to force the mongo driver to check the name of the replicaset

+        [database]
+        ...
+        replset = my_mongo_replica
+        ...

+By default, Malcom will try to connect to the primary node of th replica set.
+You may need/want to change that.
+In order to change that behaviour, just set the `read_preference` directive.
+See [the mongo documentation](http://docs.mongodb.org/manual/core/read-preference/) for more information.

+        [database]
+        ...
+        read_preference = NEAREST
+        ...

+Supported read preferences are:
+* PRIMARY
+* PRIMARY\_PREFERRED
+* SECONDARY
+* SECONDARY\_PREFERRED
+* NEAREST

 ### Docker instance

 The quickest way to get you started is to pull the Docker image from the [public docker repo](https://registry.hub.docker.com/u/tomchop/malcom/). **To pull the automatic Docker build for the latest GitHub commit**, use `tomchop/malcom-automatic` instead of `tomchop/malcom`.